jlangch/venice/doc/readme/excel.md

 Venice's *:excel* module provides functions to read and write Excel files.
 It is based on the [Apache POI](https://poi.apache.org/) library.

 Venice is compatible with Apache POI 4.1.x and 5.2.x.
+To use charts with Excel documents Apache POI 5.2.0 or newer is required.

 *Note:* Use Venice 1.10.35+ or newer to have all features demonstrated here available.